The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Tour B and D

-Honest take: these are good but not essential if you're short on time.
-Tour B has nice beaches (Entalula, Snake Island sandbar).
+The honest take: these are good but not essential if you're short on time.
+Tour B has lovely beaches (Entalula, Snake Island sandbar).
 Tour D has Cadlao Lagoon and Nat-Nat Beach.

 Beyond the Tours